Luke Somers: Death

 On December 4, 2014, Al-Qaeda in the Arabian Peninsula (AQAP) threatened to execute Somers within three days if the US government failed to meet unspecified demands.

 On December 6, 2014, about 40 US special operations forces were involved in the attempt to rescue Luke Somers and Pierre Korkie, a South African teacher also held by al-Qaeda militants in Yemen, which followed US drone strikes in the area.
 The rescuers, backed by Yemeni ground forces, advanced within 100 meters of the compound in Shabwah Governorate when they were spotted by the militants.
 A firefight ensued.
-When the American soldiers finally entered the building where Somers and Korkie were kept, they found both men alive, but gravely wounded.
+When the American soldiers finally entered the building where Somers and Korkie were kept, they found both men alive, but gravely wounded with several gunshot wounds, possibly inflicted by an AQAP guard who ran into the house shortly after being alerted to the DEVGRU raid before returning to the firefight.
 The US forces pulled Somers and Korkie onto V-22 Ospreys, and medical teams began performing surgery in midair.
 Korkie died during the flight and Somers died after the Ospreys landed on the USS Makin Island.

 Information "indicated that Luke's life was in imminent danger," said US President Barack Obama.
 "Based on this assessment, and as soon as there was reliable intelligence and an operational plan, I authorized a rescue attempt."
 He condemned the "barbaric murder" of Somers.
 "The callous disregard for Luke's life is more proof of the depths of AQAP's depravity, and further reason why the world must never cease in seeking to defeat their evil ideology," Obama said in a statement.